 Hot on the heels of the fashion panel was Starting out as an Independent Practitioner.
-This session offered tips for success in the world of freelancing from an all alumni panel featuring practicing artists, designers, and musicians.
+This session offered tips for success in the world of freelancing from an all-alumni panel featuring practising artists, designers, and musicians.
 The session left attendees inspired and some were considering self-employment after graduation because of the session.

 Despite the wide scope of the festival, which covered careers in Digital Media, Music, Performing Arts, Journalism and much more, speakers reiterated the same advice: be proactive, polite, and enthusiastic, expect to fail sometimes, learn from your mistakes, and if you want to do it, do it now!